Objective Function | Description |

 In the following discussion, you can think of a standard linear model scenario, e.g. with squared-error loss function, and a data set where we split some of the observations in a random fashion into a training set, for initial model fitting, and a test set, which will be kept separate and independent, and used to measure generalization performance.
 We note training error as the average loss over all the training sets we could create in this process of random splitting.
 The test error is the average prediction error obtained when a model fitted on the training data is used to make predictions on the test data.

-Prediction error on the test set, shown in red, is a function of several components, and two of these are bias and variance.
+Prediction error on the test set is a function of several components, and two of these are bias and variance.

 For test error though, as the model complexity increases, the bias decreases, but the variance eventually increases.
 This variance reflects how much our prediction changes with different data.
-If our model gets too close to the training data, it will do poorly when we try to generalize beyond it.
+If our model gets too cozy with the training data, it will do poorly when we try to generalize beyond it, and this will be reflected in increased variance.
 This is traditionally known as the bias-variance tradeoff - we can reduce one source of error in the test set at the expense of the other, but not both at the same time indefinitely.
 In other words, we can reduce bias by increasing model complexity, but this will eventually increase variance in our test predictions.
 We can reduce variance by reducing model complexity, but this will increase bias.
-One additional thing to note is that even if we had the ‘true’ model given the features specified correctly, there would still be prediction error due to the random data generating process.
+One additional thing to note is that even if we had the ‘true’ model given the features specified correctly, for the vast majority of cases there would still be prediction error due to the random data generating process (noise).
+This can potentially be reduced using additional valid features, getting better measurements, etc., but it will still be there to some extent in practice, and so will limit test set performance.

-It turns out that with lots of data and very complex models, or maybe even in most settings, our classical understanding doesn’t hold up.
+It turns out that with lots of data and very complex models, or maybe even in most settings, the ‘classical’ understanding just described doesn’t hold up.
 In fact, it is possible to get a model that fits the training data perfectly, and yet ultimately still generalizes well to new data!

 This phenomenon is encapsulated in the notion of double descent.
 The idea is that, with overly complex models such as those employed with deep learning, we can get to the point of interpolating the data exactly.
-But as we continue to increase the complexity of the model, we actually start to generalize better again, and visually this displays as a ’double descent ’in terms of test error.
+But as we continue to increase the complexity of the model, we actually start to generalize better again, as the model continues to explore potential options for fitting the data.
+This is a fascinating and somewhat counterintuitive result, and visually this displays as a ‘double descent’ in terms of test error.
 We see an initial decrease in test error as the model gets better in general.
-After a while, it begins to rise as we would expect in the classical regime (Figure 6.2), to where we hit a peak at the point where we have as many parameters as data points.
-Beyond that however, as we go even more complex with our model, we can possibly see a decrease in test error again.
+After a while, it begins to rise as we would expect in the classical regime (Figure 9.1).
+Eventually it peaks at the point where we have as many parameters as data points.
+Beyond that however, as we get even more complex with our model, we can possibly see a decrease in test error again3.
 Crazy!

 On the left part of the visualization, we see that the test error dips as we get a better model.
 Our best test error is noted by the large gray dot.
 Eventually though, the test error rises as expected, even as training error gets better.
 Test error eventually hits a peak when the number of parameters equals the number of training observations.
 But then we keep going, and the test error starts to decrease again!
 By the end we have essentially perfect training prediction, and our test error is as good as it was with the simpler models.
 This is the double descent phenomenon with one of the simplest datasets around.
 Cool!

-When we examine generalization performance6, we see that the overfit model does best on training data, but relatively very poorly on test- nearly a 20% increase in the RMSE value.
+As a demonstration, let’s examine generalization performance in this type of setting7 with the following table that represents test set RMSE.
+We see that the overfit model does best on training data, but relatively very poorly on test- nearly a 20% increase in the RMSE value.
 The underfit model doesn’t change as much in test performance because it was poor to begin with, and is the worst performer for both.
 Our ‘better’ model wasn’t best on training, but was best on the test set.

-A fairly simple example of regularization can be seen with a ridge regression model (Section 3.8), where we add a penalty term to the objective function.
-The penalty is a function of the size of the coefficients, and helps keep the model from getting to complex.
-It is also known as L2 regularization due to squaring the coefficients.
-Another type is the L1 penalty, used in the ‘lasso’ model, which is based on the absolute values of the coefficients.
+A fairly simple example of regularization can be seen with a ridge regression model (Section 6.8), where we add a penalty term to the objective function.
+The penalty is a function of the size of the coefficients, and helps keep the model from getting too complex.
+It is also known as L2 regularization due to squaring the coefficients (formally, the \(L_2\) norm).
+Another type is the L1 penalty, used in the ‘lasso’ model, which is based on the absolute values of the coefficients (\(L_1\) norm).
 Yet another common approach combines the two, called elastic net.
-There we adjust the balance between the L1 and L2 penalties, and use cross-validation to find the best balance.
+There, we use both L1 and L2 penalties with different weights, and use cross-validation to find the best balance.
 L1 and/or L2 penalties are applied in many other models such as gradient boosting, neural networks, and others, and are a key aspect of machine learning.

 Regularization is used in many modeling scenarios.
 Here is a quick rundown of some examples.

-• GAMs use penalized regression for estimation of the coefficients for the basis functions (typically with L2).
-This keeps the ‘wiggly’ part of the GAM from getting too wiggly, as in the overfit model above (Figure 6.4).
+GAMs use penalized regression for estimation of the coefficients for the basis functions (typically with L2).
+This keeps the ‘wiggly’ part of the GAM from getting too wiggly, as in the overfit model in Figure 9.3.
 This shrinks the feature-target relationship toward a linear one.

-• As a final example of regularization, dropout is a technique used in deep learning to prevent overfitting.
-It works by randomly dropping out some of the nodes in intervening/hidden layers in the network during training.
-This tends to force the network to learn more robust features, allowing for better generalization.
+As a final example of regularization, dropout is a technique used in deep learning to prevent overfitting.
+Feel free to return to this discussion after seeing neural networks in action in the next chapter(Section 10.7), as that will provide the appropriate context.
+But the gist is that dropout works by randomly removing some of the nodes in intervening/hidden layers in the network during training.
+This tends to force the network to learn more robust features, allowing for better generalization9.

 In the end, regularization comes in many forms across the modeling landscape, and is a key aspect of machine learning and traditional statistical modeling alike.
 The primary goal is to decrease model complexity in the hopes of increasing our ability to generalize the selected model to new data scenarios.

-So we’ve talked a lot about generalization, so now let’s look think about some ways to go about a general process of selecting parameters for a model and assessing performance.
+We’ve talked a lot about generalization, so now let’s think about some ways to go about a general process of selecting parameters for a model and assessing performance in a way that helps us generalize to new data better.

-We previously used a simple approach where we split the data into training and test sets, fitted the model on the training set, and then assessed performance on the test set.
+We previously used a simple approach where we split the data into training and test sets.
+We then fit the model on the training set, and subsequently assessed performance on the test set.
 This is fine, but the test set error, or any other metric, has uncertainty.
 It would be slightly different with any training-test split we came up with.

-We’d also like to get better model assessment when searching the parameter space, because there are parameters for which we have no way of guessing the value beforehand, and we’ll need to try out different ones.
+We’d also like to get better model assessment when searching the hyperparameter space, because we have no way of guessing the value beforehand, and we’ll need to try out different ones.
 An example would be the penalty parameter in lasso regression.
 In this case, we need to figure out the best parameters before assessing a final model’s performance.

 Here is a visualization of 3-fold cross validation.
 We split the data such that 2/3 of it will be used for training, and 1/3 for validation.
-We then do this for a total of 3 times, so that the validation set is on a different part of the data each time, and all observations are used for both training and validation at some point.
+We then do this for a total of 3 times, so that the validation set represents a different part of the data each time.
+Ultimately, all observations are used for both training and validation by the end of the process.
 We then average the results of any metric across the validation sets.
 Note that in each case here, there is no overlap of data between the training and validation sets.

 The idea is that we are trying to get a better estimate of the error by averaging over many different validation sets.
 The number of folds, or splits, is denoted by \(K\).
 The value of \(K\) can be any number, but typically is 10 or less.
 The larger the value of \(K\), the more accurate the estimate of the metric, but the more computationally expensive it is, and in application, you generally don’t need much to get a good estimate.
-However, with smaller datasets, one can even employ a leave-one-out approach, where \(K\) is equal to the number of observations in the data.
+With smaller datasets, one can even employ a leave-one-out approach, where \(K\) is equal to the number of observations in the data.
+In this case, a validation prediction is made for each observation, which we can then accumulate to calculate the metric of choice.

 So cross-validation provides a better measure of the metric we use to choose our model.
 When comparing a model with different parameter settings, we can look at the (average) metric each has from the validation process, and select the model parameter set that has the best metric value.
 This process is typically known as model selection.
 This works for choosing a model across different sets of hyperparameter settings, for example, with different penalty parameters for regularized regression.
 But can also aid in choosing a model from a set of different model types, for example, standard linear model approach vs. boosting.
 In that case we apply the cross-validation approach for each model, and the ‘winner’ is the one with the best average metric value on the test set.